Friday, February 21, 2014

 Remarriage and a Setback

-When she was a widow, a certain Alexander Patrick Moore (Paddy) courted Flora, persisting till she finally agreed to marry, which they did in 1922 (my grandfather was 19 or 20).
+When she was a widow, a man named Alexander Patrick Moore (Paddy) courted Flora, persisting till she finally agreed to marry him in 1922 (my grandfather was 19 or 20).

-But the newlyweds didn’t fare well financially to put it mildly.
+But the newlyweds didn’t fare well financially (to put it mildly).
 My understanding is that Flora hoped for some financial security entering into the marriage—and found the opposite.
 Family lore says Mr. Moore had business setbacks in the early to mid-1920s from which he never recovered, financially.
-He was also quite traumatized.
+He was also quite traumatized from it, and never fully recovered.

 After Charles graduated in the mid-1920s, he managed a large dairy farm in PA.
-He realized his mother and stepfather where in dire straits financially and so he convinced the owner to allow the Moores to stay for free in the very rudimentary house (little more than a shack) on the farm property.
-(In 1927, her only other brother, Earl Bancroft died in Butler).
+When he learned his mother and stepfather where in dire straits financially, he convinced the farm owner to allow the Moores to stay for free in the very rudimentary house (little more than a shack) on the farm property.

 Paddy Moore & Flora, NY late 1920s

-After this point, for the most part (except for a couple years, possibly) wherever Charles and Elizabeth (Tyson, his wife) lived, Flora (and Paddy Moore when he was alive) lived with them: in their early years in Westchester, NY, in Philadelphia, and in Biglerville, PA and other places in Adams County, PA.
+After this point, for the most part wherever Charles and Elizabeth lived, Flora (and Paddy Moore) lived with them.
+They lived together in Westchester, NY and in Philadelphia.
+During World War 2, when Charles was in the service, Flora moved with the family to Biglerville, PA and other places in Adams County, PA.

 Flora died in Gettysburg, Adams County, PA in 1949 in her 82nd year.